CELEBRATING 30 YEARS OF EXCELLENCE

 Chlamydia Testing

 Chlamydia is the most common STI in the UK.
-While chlamydia is fairly harmless in its early stages, if left untreated, it can cause more serious health problems such as infertility, ectopic pregnancy, chronic pain and arthritis.
+While chlamydia is fairly harmless in its early stages, if left untreated, it can lead to more serious health problems such as infertility, ectopic pregnancy, chronic pain and arthritis.

-Detection can be tricky as many infected people don’t display any symptoms.
-Which is why it is important to get regular general sexual health check ups, even if you don’t have symptoms.
+Detection can be tricky as many infected people don’t have any symptoms.
+This is why it is essential to get regular sexual health check-ups, even if you don’t have symptoms.

-Testing is quick and easy and all our sexual health services are discrete and completely confidential.
-If you require treatment, we are able to dispense medications from our on-site pharmacy meaning you can start treatment straight away, reducing your risk of more serious long-term complications of chlamydia.
+Testing is quick and easy and all our sexual health services are discreet and completely confidential.
+If you require treatment, we can dispense medications from our on-site pharmacy, so that you can start treatment immediately, reducing your risk of more serious long-term complications of chlamydia.

 One of our friendly and experienced professionals can discuss any concerns you may have and provide you with information and advice surrounding chlamydia testing and treatment.